What Is Included In GSTR-7 Part 2?

 GSTR-7 Part 2 consists of distinct statements that capture disaggregated information related to TDS deductions, payments, refunds, interest and penalties paid, e-commerce operator TDS contributions, and invoices referenced for claiming input tax credit.

-The foremost component is Table 5, which reports the itemized split of total TDS liability, showing deductee-wise gross payment value, amounts deducted, and tax paid for the period.
-It further classifies whether the underlying supply relates to goods or services.
+To begin with, the foremost component is Table 5, which reports the itemized split of total TDS liability.
+Notably, it provides deductee-wise gross payment value, amounts deducted, and tax paid for the period.
+Moreover, it further classifies whether the underlying supply relates to goods or services.

-Table 6 captures the decomposed tax payment information showing how much TDS liability was settled through cash and input tax credit, along with any interest or late fees paid for delays.
-Relevant challan details will also be disclosed here.
+In addition, Table 6 captures the decomposed tax payment information.
+More specifically, it discloses how much TDS liability the business settles through cash and input tax credit, along with any interest or late fees paid for delays.
+Additionally, the system provides relevant challan details here.

 Table 7 focuses specifically on the refund amounts claimed and provisionally received back by deductors on excess balances from the electronic cash ledger.
 It provides the application reference number and date for tracking.